www.egwald.com Egwald Web Services

 Introduction

 Gravitational lensing refers to the perceived influence of a celestial object's gravity on light passing by the object.
-The object's mass bends spacetime, bending light's path, and focusing its measured brightnes.
+The object's mass bends spacetime, bending light's path, and focusing its measured brightness.
 As predicted by Einstein's Theory of General Relativity, the foreground object acting as a lens may generate multiple images or ring-images of the background object's emitted light.

 Angle of Deflection / Impact Parameter